anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 To begin, we need to download the datasets from GitHub.
 Navigate to the [dblp_acm folder](https://github.com/anhaidgroup/active_matcher/tree/main/examples/data/dblp_acm) then click 'cand.parquet' and click the download icon at the top.
 Repeat this for 'gold.parquet', 'table_a.parquet', and 'table_b.parquet'.
 Now move all these into a local folder called 'dblp_acm'.
 To explain these files:
 * The files 'table_a.parquet' and 'table_b.parquet' contain the tuples of Table A and Table B, respectively.
 * The file 'cand.parquet' contains candidate tuple pairs that are output by the blocker.
 Each tuple pair is of the form (x,y) where x is a tuple in A and y is a tuple in B. The goal of ActiveMatcher is to predict for each such tuple pair whether it is a match or non-match.
-* The file 'gold.parquet' contains the gold matches, that is, the IDs of all tuple pairs that are matches between Tables A and B.
+* The file 'gold.parquet' contains the gold matches, that is, the IDs of all tuple pairs that are matches between Tables A and B. This file is used here only to compute the accuracy of the matching step.

-## Step Two: Create Python file
+### Step 2: Create a Python File

 Within the 'dblp_acm' directory, create a file called 'example.py'.
-We will use this Python file to write the code.
+As we walk through the subsequent steps, we will add code to this file.

-## Step Three: Import dependencies
+### Step 3: Import the Dependencies

-Now, we can open up the 'example.py' file.
-Before we begin, we first need to import all of the necessary packages that we will use.
+Now we add the following code to the Python file to import all of the necessary packages that we will use.

 ```
 import sys